berserkhmdvhb/regPackage1/README.md

 2. The actual input and predict input should be binary, therefore if any of them contain more than 2 values, error will raise.
 3. The actual input and predict input should have same classes, e.g., they both should contain classes 0 and 1.

-Moreover, the following unit tests have been added in the [`test-eval_hmd.R`](https://github.com/berserkhmdvhb/regPackage1/blob/main/tests/testthat/test-eval_hmd.R) file (visible also in tree structure below):
+Moreover, using the [`testthat`](https://testthat.r-lib.org/) library the following unit tests have been added in the [`test-eval_hmd.R`](https://github.com/berserkhmdvhb/regPackage1/blob/main/tests/testthat/test-eval_hmd.R) file (visible also in tree structure below):

 1. `test_that("check value ranges",...` ensures all outputs' evaluation metrics, i.e., accuracy, precision, recall, fbeta_score, and f1_score have values in the range [0,1]
 2. `test_that("check output class",...` ensures the output of the functions is of class hash.